 Turkey has long been involved in efforts to improve maternal and child health.
 Turkey legalized family planning education and the provision of contraception in the mid-1960s and legalized abortion and sterilization in 1983.

-Founded in 2008, DKT Turkey is a social marketing enterprise with a mission to prevent unwanted pregnancies and HIV/AIDS.
+Founded in 2008, DKT Turkey was founded in 2008 with the mission to prevent unwanted pregnancies and HIV/AIDS.
 DKT’s decision to establish a program in Turkey was based on the country’s high rates of unintended pregnancies and abortion, a low usage rate of modern contraceptives, and a high-priced commercial condom market.

 Recently, DKT began marketing two lines of condoms in Turkey along with innovative educational campaigns to promote their use.
-In addition, DKT Turkey markets a female condom and a line of lubricants, which reduces the risk of HIV/AIDS.
-The goal of DKT Turkey is to increase condom availability and reduce condom prices in the commercial sector and to become a self-sustaining enterprise.
+DKT Turkey also markets a female condom and a line of lubricants, which reduces the risk of HIV/AIDS transmission.
+DKT Turkey’s current strategic goals are to increase condom availability throughout the country, reduce condom prices in the commercial sector, and achieve sustainability.

 For more information, please contact our country director.
 You can find their information here.